 e.g. C:\NetHelpDesk\Win\NHServer.exe C:\NetHelpDesk\NetHelpDesk.udl

-7. After the path to the .exe file, and then the .udl file, specify the word blank twice.
+7. Change the NHServer.exe to NHServerCalendar.exe and keep the .udl file the same.
+Then specify the word blank twice.

 8. After the last blank, add the file path and name of the new config file as the fourth parameter.